cloudconfig/cloco-docs/source/includes/_introduction.md

 In cloco, configuration objects represent the data that your application will need in order to configure itself.
 We don't need to know - or care - what your configuration data is, we just store it in the database in the most appropriate way.

+## Security

+### Users

+In cloco, users are authenticated by an OAuth provider.
+The launch version of cloco supports GitHub authentication but others will follow.
+When you authenticate you will be registered in cloco as a user and you will have a personal subscription created for you.

+### Clients

+cloco is designed for machine access, and so we advise you not to use your administrator credentials for applications that only need to read or write configuration data.
+You can create 'clients' in cloco to act as service accounts.
+These behave in the same way as users, but they are not authenticated by an OAuth provider.
+We recommend that you create clients for each application and assign minimum permissions as appropriate.

+A notable difference between clients and users is this:  clients are scoped to a subscription only and cannot be shared across subscriptions.
+Users are authenticated people and can access more than one subscription.

-## Permissions
+### Permissions

 Permissions are granted by the subscription administrator(s) to other users in the subscription.
-Each user can only perform the actions allowed by the administrator.
+Each user or client can only perform the actions allowed by the administrator.
 The most granular permission is to read a single piece of configuration in a single environment.

 ## Encryption